AC2005/STAT-4830-poker/Self Critique.md

 ## Areas for Improvement (Max 3 bullet points)

 - **Increase the model’s accuracy** by refining both the architecture and training strategy
-- **Deepen understanding of TinyZero and Ragen**, particularly how they differ from traditional LLMs in reasoning-based tasks
+- **Deepen understanding of DeepSeek R1 Ragen**, particularly how they differ from traditional LLMs in reasoning-based tasks
 - **Strengthen mathematical rigor** in formulating the problem, moving beyond intuitive descriptions to more formalized approaches

 ---